 The curriculum considers the age of the pupils and their previous learning.
-We ensure the curriculum subject matter is appropriate for the ages and aptitudes of pupils, including those with EHC plans, through reference to the National Curriculum, careful planning, regular assessment and monitoring.
+We ensure the curriculum subject matter is appropriate for the ages and aptitudes of pupils, including those with EHC plans, through reference to the National Curriculum, careful planning, and regular assessment and monitoring.
 The curriculum, in particular PSHE and extra-curricular offers the pupils the opportunities, responsibilities and experiences in their next phase of education and in preparation for adult life.
 In addition to an active School Council, as the pupils progress through the School, they take on increasing responsibility for supporting younger members of the School community.
-All Year 6 pupils take on the role of 'Buddies' with a pupil from one of the Reception classes and take part in weekly activities together.
-We have a Prefect system for Year 6 children who have shown that they are responsible, positions include: Head and Deputy Head, Head of Prefects, House Captains, Music & Choir, Eco, Library, Charities, Languages, PE, Computing, Science and Class Prefects.
+All children throughout the school take on the role as 'buddies' with another child in another class and take part in half termly activities together.
+We have a Prefect system for Year 6 children who have shown that they are responsible, positions include: Head pupils, House Captains, Music, Eco, Library, Charities, Sports Captains, Computing, Buddies Captain and Academic Captain.
+Those roles are reviewed annually and each year may change depending on the interests and skills of each cohort, for example the academic and buddies roles were implemented in 2024 due to a child with a delight in promoting history in the school and another who was interested and motivated in suggesting new initiatives for the school's buddies programme.
 Children are also encouraged to take an increasing role in independent decision-making and self-assessment as they progress through the School.